 4. Septic tank surveys by County Health Department - Septic tank surveys are routinely conducted by the Henry County Health Department.
 As such, any septic tank within the City limits that fails inspection is required by City ordinance to connect to the City sewer system.
 Furthermore, the City requires all new development, within a two-mile radius of gravity sewer, to connect to the City sewer system.
 5. Illicit discharge detection and elimination (IDDD) program - The City routinely inspects 30 outfalls each year in accordance with their active IDDE program procedures.
 Copies of the screening form are located in the City Utility's Department files.
-The outfall inspections for 2020 were performed in conjunction with the City's 2020 MS4 Annual monitoring and report requirements performed by CPL.
+The outfall inspections for 2024 were performed in conjunction with the City's 2020 MS4 Annual monitoring and report requirements.
 6. Implement municipal separate storm sewer systems (MS4) ordinance-The City operates a MS4 program under state general NPDES Stormwater Permit No. GAG610000.
 In compliance with permit requirements, annual BMP reports are submitted to GAEPD in February of each year for the previous calendar year activities.
-The City's 2020 MS4 Annual monitoring and report was performed by CPL.
 7. Conduct long-term chemical water quality monitoring in local streams - Long-term water quality monitoring was conducted in local stream basins and are discussed in the following sections.
 This testing is completed in-house by the City's WWTP operator.